Non-Convex Optimization with Spectral Radius Regularization: Algorithm

 \section{Algorithm}

-For reference, we provide a summary of the main variables used and their corresponding definitions in Table \ref{Variables}.
-We choose to express our problem as a regularized optimization problem, rather than a constrained optimization or min-max problem.
-Thus, our optimization problem is:
+We summarize the main variables used and their corresponding definitions in Table \ref{Variables}.
+We choose to express our problem as a regularized optimization problem rather than a constrained optimization or min-max problem, as strict adherence to our spectral radius constraint is typically unnecessary.
+Additionally, the regularized approach keeps the algorithm simple, while complexity is computationally taxing for large neural networks.
+Thus, our optimization problem is